BritishMuseum/audioGuideExtractorInRstats/README.md

 You will need to set the working directory to where ever you will be working and storing data.
 To do this, edit line 9 in the audioGuide.R file and line 10 in audioGuideMySQLextractor

+To edit one of these files, one could use nano or a text editor.
+The nano example is below:

 ````
     $ nano audioGuide.R
 ````